 Yes.
 The only exception is the eligibility of Greek Government bonds under the respective waiver.

-Q9: What bond maturities will you buy in the PEPP?
+Q9 What maturity range applies to the securities you buy in the PEPP?

 The residual maturity of public sector securities purchased under the PEPP ranges from 70 days up to 30 years and 364 days.
-For private securities eligible under the CSPP, the maturity range is from 28 days up to 30 years and 364 days.
+For private securities eligible under the CSPP, debt instruments must have either (i) an initial maturity of 365/366 days or less and a minimum remaining maturity of 28 days at the time they are bought, or (ii) an initial maturity of 366/367 days or more, a minimum remaining maturity of six months and a maximum remaining maturity of less than 31 years (i.e. purchases of securities with a remaining maturity of 30 years and 364 days are possible) at the time they are bought.
 For ABSPP and CBPP3-eligible securities, no maturity restrictions apply.

 Yes.
 The same conditions will apply for securities lending transactions under the PEPP as under the APP.

 Q13 Will you publish data for the PEPP?

 Yes.
 The aggregate book value of securities held under the PEPP will be published on a weekly basis.
 PEPP monthly net purchases and cumulative net purchases will be published on a monthly basis.
 In addition, every two months the Eurosystem will publish the jurisdictional composition of public sector cumulative net purchases, information on the weighted average maturity of public sector holdings and the share of private assets purchased in primary and secondary markets for private sector asset purchases.

 Q14 I am a company and I want to issue bonds.
 How can I make them eligible for the PEPP?